-- Evaluation of food of animal origin including aquaculture products as possible spreading source of microbial resistance to antibiotics and drugs and antimicrobials and setup of appropriated strategies; - Gene expression modification in bovine muscle, liver and testicle tissue from (quantitative RT-PCR microarray); - Development of feeding strategies (including the exploitation of the antibacterial effectiveness of numerous substances widely diffused in plants) to improve the immunity response of animals against pathogens; - Evaluation of the role of physical factors in determining bacterial differentiation and resistance to inactivation.
+- Evaluation of food of animal origin including aquaculture products as possible spreading source of microbial resistance to antibiotics and drugs and antimicrobials and setup of appropriated strategies; - Development of feeding strategies (including the exploitation of the antibacterial effectiveness of numerous substances widely diffused in plants) to improve the immunity response of animals against pathogens; - Evaluation of the role of physical factors in determining bacterial differentiation and resistance to inactivation.

 Goal 2.
-Predicting and monitoring the behaviour and fate of relevant known and emerging chemical hazards including toxins of biological origin.
+Predicting and monitoring the behaviour and fate of relevant known and emerging chemical hazards including toxins of biological origin

-Fate and occurrence of chemical contaminants in the food chain Chemical contaminants, as a general category should include crop protection agents, veterinary pharmaceuticals, persistent organic pollutants (POPs), heavy metals, and biological toxins like mycotoxins, residues included those deriving from illicit treatments of farm animals, phytotoxins and shellfish toxins and heat-induced contaminants, acrylamide, heterocyclic amines, polycyclic aromatic hydrocarbons and cholesterol oxydation products.
+Fate and occurrence of chemical contaminants in the food chain Chemical contaminants, as a general category should include crop protection agents, veterinary pharmaceuticals, persistent organic pollutants (POPs), heavy metals, and biological toxins like mycotoxins, residues included those deriving from illicit treatments of farm animals, phytotoxins and shellfish toxins and heat-induced contaminants, polycyclic aromatic hydrocarbons and cholesterol oxydation products.
 Elements of this category represent known and potential health hazards to humans, most commonly by long-term exposure, through the consumption of contaminated foods.